MichaelScript/kubernetes-mongodb/README.md

 Other useful things:
 Statefulsets aren't deleted in the same way as other things so here is an easy teardown for debugging stuff:
 ```
+# Note you wouldn't want to do this normally.
 kubectl delete statefulsets mongod --force --grace-period=0 --cascade=false;
 kubectl delete services mongodb-service;
 kubectl delete pods all --grace-period=0 --force;